nats-io/nats-site/content/blog/nats-server-2.9.15-release.md

 ## 🐢 "Slow consumers"

 The term "slow consumer" actually [means something](https://docs.nats.io/running-a-nats-service/nats_admin/slow_consumers) concrete in the NATS parlance.
 However, it pre-dates JetStream and does not actually indicate there is an issue with a [Consumer](https://docs.nats.io/nats-concepts/jetstream/consumers).
 It refers to a client connection with a subscription that can't keep up with messages being _pushed_ to it.
-Essentially the subscription buffer is full and the client it yelling at the server "I can't handle any more!".
+Essentially the subscription buffer is full and the client is yelling at the server "I can't handle any more!".
 At this point, the subscription is marked as a slow consumer.

 Although this context is useful, that is not what we are talking about here 😅.
 In this case, we literally mean the JetStream consumer is responding slowly to requests about it's state.